 - Slow movement or inability to bend (parkinsonism)

 Tardive dyskinesia.
 Rarely, you may not be able to control the muscles in your face and upper body.
-You my smack your lips, move your jaw, or push out your tongue.
+You may smack your lips, move your jaw, or push out your tongue.
 This can happen after you use antipsychotics for a long time.
-You’re more likely to get it if you have other medical problems or trouble with movement.
+You’re more likely to get it if you are older, female or have a mood disorder.
 But your chances may be lower on lurasidone than older drugs of this type.